mcornick/clilol/docs/developer.md

 towards the betterment of clilol, please file a ticket or, where appropriate, send a patch.

+I use both [Sourcehut](https://sourcehut.org) and [my own Forgejo instance](https://git.mcornick.dev) for clilol development.
+Sourcehut is (as of 2024) the canonical repository, and my Forgejo instance hosts releases, container images, and other things not supported by Sourcehut.
+If you're contributing to clilol, you only need a Sourcehut account.

 Tickets can be filed at https://todo.sr.ht/~mcornick/clilol, and patches can be sent to ~mcornick/clilol@lists.sr.ht.
 If you need help with the email-based Git workflow, check out https://git-send-email.io/ for a